The Best Performing Mutual Funds in Each Category and How to Find Them

-We can now compare funds based on any of the six metrics we added, which is helpful for identifying a funds’ strengths and weaknesses.
+We can now compare funds based on any of the six metrics we added, which helps identify a funds’ strengths and weaknesses.
 But why evaluate funds on only one metric when you could combine them all to make a single, data-driven score that will streamline your investment decisions?

 Below, we use a YCharts feature called Scoring Models to choose the metrics we find valuable and the percent-weight we want to apply to each factor.
 Scoring Models will combine the key metrics at our assigned weights to arrive at a single numerical score, with 1 being the best-ranking option, for each mutual fund in our list.

-If your investment strategy tries to balance high returns with minimal drawdowns, Principal’s PICNX might be the fund for you.
-If you’re strategy emphasizes other metrics, Fundamental Charts can plot historical values for more than 4,000 stock and fund metrics.
+If your investment strategy tries to balance high returns with minimal drawdowns, Fidelity’s FSCSX fund might be the one for you in this case.
+If your strategy emphasizes other metrics, Fundamental Charts can plot historical values for more than 4,000 stock and fund metrics.